 Chill to between 18-20C and enjoy this beautiful red with an aged cheese and a platter of ham, or roasted vegetables.

-Like most robust red wines this one also pairs well with Indian foods and will be a perfect at a desi dinner party too.
+Like most robust red wines, this one also pairs well with Indian foods and will be a perfect at a desi dinner party.

-This one has a strong personality and works really well with robust Indian flavoured dishes like rich curries and smoky barbecues.
+This one has a strong personality and works really well with robust Indian flavoured dishes like rich curries and smokey barbecues.

 This Bordeaux style wine combines the strong tannins of the Cabernet grapes with the softer tannins of the Merlot to produce a deep aromatic wine.

-A boisterous fruity red, the Reveilo Cabernet Sauvignon Reserve with hints of warm spices like pepper, nutmeg and cinnamon seems made for the Indian palate.
+A boisterous fruity red, the Reveilo Cabernet Sauvignon Reserve with hints of warm spices like pepper, nutmeg and cinnamon seems that it has been made specifically for the Indian palate.

-This dark fruity wine with its medley of spices suits the Indian palate and it’s no surprise that one is a popular choice among the Indian red wines.
+This dark fruity wine with its medley of spices suits the Indian taste buds and it’s no surprise that this one is a popular choice among the Indian red wine lovers.

-Made with Sauvignon grapes this wine goes well with lamb and other red meats and with medium spicy Indian fare and tandoori dishes too.
+Made with Sauvignon grapes, this one goes well with lamb and other red meats and with medium spicy Indian fare and tandoori dishes too.

-From the Nandi Valley region near Bangalore, Karnataka, SDU Winery has some brilliant wines and among them is a particularly attractive Cabernet Sauvignon for red wine aficionados.
+From the Nandi Valley region near Bangalore, Karnataka, SDU Winery has some brilliant wines and amongst them is a particularly attractive Cabernet Sauvignon for red wine aficionados.

 Take a bottle of this baby to a party and you’re sure to be invited again and again.
-The wine has strong notes of toffee, tobacco and dark fruits and soft tannins for a smooth finish.
+The wine has strong notes of toffee, tobacco and dark fruits as well as soft tannins for a smooth finish.

-The stunning ruby colour makes for a beautiful glass of wine that could be a fashion accessory!
+The stunning ruby colour makes for a beautiful glass of wine that could be a fashion accessory too!

 The Kinvah Manthan is a blend of premium grape varieties with a rich taste and delicate, elegant aroma.

-The deep ruby wine is sweet and fruity and is best served chilled to 16-18C.
-Let the wine breathe for a while before serving to get the best of this beautiful wine.
+The deep ruby wine is sweet and fruity and is best served chilled at 16-18C.
+Let the wine breathe for a while before serving to get the best flavour of this beautiful wine.

-A bottle of Kinvah Manthan red wine will cost you Rs 645.
-Get your bottle here
+A bottle of Kinvah Manthan red wine will cost you a small amount only.

-Now that you have the best red wine brands in India all listed together make your shopping list and build up your collection.
+Now that you have the best red wine India all listed together, it will make your shopping easier and fun.